opencv/opencv_attic/android/service/doc/LoaderCallbackInterface.rst

 .. data:: INCOMPATIBLE_ENGINE_VERSION

-    Version of OpenCV Engine Service is incompatible with this app.
+    Version of OpenCV Manager Service is incompatible with this app.
 Service update is needed

 .. data:: INIT_FAILED